 Through your efforts to read French records dating back to the 16th century, you will come to know both the development and individual characteristics of the records and become proficient in reading the text and format.
 As you gain an understanding of what the records are saying, an appreciation for the people who made a diligent effort to create them will develop.
 Record keeping in France, especially civil, parish and notarial registers, was highly regulated by the French Crown.
-The French government enacted very specific regulations determining what information should be contained in each type of register, which is a tremendous aid in reading and understanding French old records.
-Naturally, there were local and regional influences which affected the registers; however, there are also extensive general similarities found in all records.
+The government dictated what information should be contained in each type of register.
+Naturally, there were local and regional influences which affected the registers; however, extensive general similarities found in most recordswhich are a tremendous aid in reading and understanding French old records..
 For example, the Crown prescribed the form in which Catholic church parish registers, were to be kept.
 Each time a child was christened, a couple married, or a person was buried, the parish priest or one of his assistants was to make an entry in the register, recording the name of the person, where the event occurred, and the date it happened.

 Although the specific requirements for